 A “cleanse” or other short-term, extreme or trendy diet plan could lead to weight loss in the short term, but likely will not be successful long term.
 “I like to tell my patients that long-term sustainability is the most important thing when starting a diet,” Dr. Graham said.
 “Don’t go after the latest fad diet or trend; there will always be setbacks in your diet routines and you will gravitate back to what fits well into your everyday life.”

 It can be difficult to determine what foods you should eat every day, but a good rule of thumb is to opt for “whole foods” — which are less processed foods such as whole grains, fruits, vegetables and beans.
 “Eat tons of fruits, vegetables, whole grains and legumes,” said cardiologist Dr. Nicole Harkin.
 “These foods are rich in antioxidants, fiber and phytonutrients.
 This type of diet has been shown to lower risk of cardiovascular disease, high blood pressure and cholesterol.”

 One of the best things you can do for your heart in terms of dietary habits is to keep tabs on your salt intake.
-“The American Heart Association recommends no more than 2,300 milligrams a day and trying for an ideal limit of no more than 1,500 milligrams per day.
-But on average, most Americans eat more than 3,400 milligrams per day,” Dr. Graham says.
-He says that much of this sodium comes from processed foods and snacks; though, other sodium-rich items are less obviously unhealthy.
+The American Heart Association recommends no more than 2,300 milligrams a day and trying for an ideal limit of no more than 1,500 milligrams per day.
+But on average, most Americans eat more than 3,400 milligrams per day.
+Foods high in sodium can actually send your blood pressure through the roof.